tanin47/watir-webdriver-rails/README.md

 watir-webdriver-rails
 ===============

-watir-webdriver-rails provides a dead-simple integration test of Watir with Rails 3.
+watir-webdriver-rails provides a dead-simple way to use Watir with Rails 3.

 Current version
 ----------------